broch/broch.github.io/posts/linux-install.md

     sudo apt install libsecret-tools

 The installation adds an entry to `/etc/pam.d/common-password`, but you need to do some additional configuration if you want to start the keyring daemon when you log in on the console [^pam-auth-update].
-I removed the entry and editing the `/etc/pam.d/login` and `/etc/pam.d/passwd` files as described in the [Arch Linux Wiki](https://wiki.archlinux.org/index.php/GNOME/Keyring#PAM_method) [^gkr-pam-problems].
+I removed the entry and edited the `/etc/pam.d/login` and `/etc/pam.d/passwd` files as described in the [Arch Linux Wiki](https://wiki.archlinux.org/index.php/GNOME/Keyring#PAM_method) [^gkr-pam-problems].

 [^gkr-pam-problems]: Setting the PAM stuff up seems quite temperamental and I had some problems.
 For example, the keyring daemon would be started but the keyring wouldn't be unlocked on login and I would still be prompted for my password when it was needed.
 So far, I can also only get `secret-tool` to work from within X-Windows.